Jan9103/atrea/docs/slow_start.md

 This uses the same format as the `atrea-collector` `channel-list-file`.

-You can use the same file, but you can also use diffrent ones.
+You can use the same file, but you can also use different ones.
-Thus you can use the same collector for multiple people by just concatinating their `liked-channel-file`s.
+Thus you can use the same collector for multiple people by just concatenating their `liked-channel-file`s.
 But it can also be used to improve results if you think a channel is a good starting point, but not a channel you like.

 It is recommended to only include channels from the `channel-list-file` in the `liked-channel-file`.